jferard/pgloaderutils/README.md

 * delimiter, quote, escape are ASCII chars (0..127), but can't be letters, digits or space char.

 ### Optional constraints
-It is possible to specifiy :
+It is possible to specify :
 * the minimum number of columns allowed ;
 * the set of chars accepted for delimiter, quote or escape.
 Those optional constraints highly improve the reliability of the result.